Neatherblok/Data_Mavericks_2023/README.md

 This is a description of what each folders in this branch contains:
 <ul>
-<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/Notebooks">Notebook</a> folder you can find the Jupyter Notebooks that have been used within this Data Derby Project.</li>
-<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/original_files">Original files</a> folder you can find the original XLSL files that we got from the Data Derby organization.</li>
+<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/%5BDATA%5D%20originals">[DATA] originals</a> folder you can find the original XLSL files that we got from the Data Derby organization.</li>
-<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/transformed_csv">Transformed CSV</a> folder you can find the CSV files that have been transformed from the XLSL files.</li>
+<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/%5BDATA%5D%20preprocessed%20csv's">[DATA] preprocessed csv's</a> folder you can find the CSV files that have been preprocessed from the XLSL files.</li>
-<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/processed_csv">Processed CSV</a> folder you can find CSV files that have been futher processed on after it's initial transformation.</li>
+<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/%5BDATA%5D%20extra">[DATA] extra</a> folder you can find CSV files that were found online on publicly accessible websites.
+These data were used to further improve our insights and forecasting model.</li>
+<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/%5BNotebooks%5D%20data%20preprocessing">[Notebooks] data preprocessing</a> folder you can find the Jupyter Notebooks that have been used within this Data Derby Project to preprocess the data from its original XSLS files to CSV files.</li>
+<li>In the <a href="https://github.com/Neatherblok/Data_Mavericks_2023/tree/main/%5BNotebooks%5D%20question%20insights">[Notebooks] question insights</a> folder you can find the Jupyter Notebooks that have been used to gather the insights to answer each question.</li>
 </ul>